 and this new incarnation is something else entirely.

-(they introduced him in the credit at the end as “the Doctor,” but I’m still interpreting this as him being another incarnation…but I don’t think it will officially through off the numbers.)
+(they introduced him in the credit at the end as “the Doctor,” but I’m still interpreting this as him being another incarnation…but I don’t think it will officially throw off the numbers.)

 THAT OPENING MONTAGE THING OH MY GOD I SCREAMED EVERY TIME THEY SHOWED A NEW REGENERATION.